apple-fritter/digits/README.md

 │   ├─ Apply specified sanitization methods
 │   │   ├─ Remove non-numeric characters if triggered
 │   │   ├─ Remove non-alphabetic characters if triggered
-│   │   ├─ Remove non-punctuational characters if (not) triggered
+│   │   ├─ Remove non-punctuational characters if triggered
 │   │   └─ Allow unicode characters if triggered
-│   │
-│   ├─ Collapse repeated punctuations if triggered
+│   ├─ Remove consecutive duplicate lines
 │   └─ Generate the sanitized output
 │
 ├─ Save the sanitized output to a file